 Japan Review is the experimental pop project of Adam O’Sullivan with an ever-changing line up of musicians helping to build his ethereal drone soundscapes.

-Initially formed in 2014 a debut EP was written and recorded with fellow Beach Volleyball alumni Dom Ashton last year, which will be released through Reckless Yes in spring 2019.
+Initially formed in 2014 a debut EP – JUNO – was written and recorded with fellow Beach Volleyball alumni Dom Ashton last year, and was released through Reckless Yes in March 2019.
+Follow up single On Auto Now is slated for an autumn 2019 release.

 Taking influence from The Radio Dept., Four Tet, Mount Eerie and Beach House their sound may be best summed up as sad dance music.